kubernetes/kubernetes/docs/proposals/api-types-package-structure.md

 Multiple versions live in a group.
 Each version gets its own subdirectory.

-Additionally, a directory for each resource has a types.go file containing an "internal" version of the group's objects.
-These files are used as a destination/source for conversion functions.
+A `types.go` file containing an "internal" version of the group's objects also lives here.
+These types are used as a destination/source for conversion functions.
+There may be types for several different resources in this `types.go` file.

 ### Package: `apis/group/install`